nicholaschinjie/nicholaschinjie.github.io/about.md

 </p>
 <br class="porygon-line"/>

-  Hi there.
   My name is <b>Nicholas</b> and I'm currently working at <a target="_blank" href="/boeing"> Boeing</a> as a software developer.
-I'm passionate about software because it turn ideas into reality.
+I'm passionate about software because it turns ideas into reality.
 Impact far beyond myself.<br>

   This north star had me develop an appetite for building things at scale, acquired through work, upskilling and past experiences at <a target="_blank" href="/hsbc-2"> HSBC</a>, <a target="_blank" href="/aquanow"> Aquanow</a> and <a target="_blank" href="/revenuemonster"> Revenue Monster</a>.
-I also used to work with the <a target="_blank" href="/ubc-vcl"> UBC Visual Cognition Lab</a>, creating software to research attention in data visualizations.<br>
+I also used to work with the <a target="_blank" href="/ubc-vcl"> UBC Visual Cognition Lab</a>, creating software to research human perception/attention in data visualizations.<br>

-  I also code for fun.
-Hacking, hackathons and open source are outlets for me to turn personal ideas into <a target="_blank" href="/projects">cool things</a>.
+  I sometimes code for fun.
+Hackathons and open source are outlets for me to turn personal ideas into <a target="_blank" href="/projects">cool things</a>.
 Not everyone shares the same enthusiasm however, I wonder why that could be.

 <br class="porygon-line"/>
 <p align="center">